|I offer lessons in:|

 Students this age are usually highly motivated and will work on their own.

-Transfer students will be placed according to note reading ability.
+Transfer students will be tested and placed according to note reading ability.

 If you have ever considered lessons for yourself or your children, I would be happy to talk to you.
 I've successfully taught many students of all ages over the years and would enjoy talking to you about how learning music benefits your entire life!
 I will be glad to answer any and all of your questions and concerns.
 And remember, regardless of your age, it's never too late to learn!
 Adults that have always wanted to learn to read and play piano but never had the time, well, NOW is the time.